 They produce a variety of condenser and dynamic microphones, as well as USB and ribbon microphones.
 They also make preamps, mic accessories, and headphones.
 They are well-known for their unique designs and solid reputation.

-This Baby Bottle mic is not what some would call a specialist microphone.
+This Bottle mic is not what some would call a specialist microphone.
 The microphone’s versatility makes it an excellent choice for smaller studios or homes where multiple uses are essential.
 Blue is quite right in saying that vocalists love singing into this mic.

 Pros And Cons